deleonio/poc-flexible-web-application-architecture/README.md

 - Clean up the code for the architectural concept.
 - Use observables to trigger rendering in correct cases.
 - Add router to the application context.
+- Create a cheat sheet for the application architecture concept.

 ## References